enactjs/sandstone/docs/index.md

 ---
-title: Moonstone UI Module
+title: Sandstone UI Module
 ---

-The moonstone package includes the following documentation:
+The sandstone package includes the following documentation:

 * [Using VirtualList, VirtualGridList and Scroller](./virtual-list-scroller.md)